vladimirok5959/golang-ctrlc/README.md

 type CallbackFunc func(ctx context.Context, shutdown context.CancelFunc) *[]Iface

 func App(f CallbackFunc)
+func AppWithTimeOut(t time.Duration, f CallbackFunc)
 ```

-**t** in `App` function is a timeout for `Shutdown` function, if Shutdown function will be not closed, context will be canceled afetr this value and will print error to console. **f** - is function for main application code with cancel context inside, `ctx` will be triggered when application got one of close/terminate signals and we can terminate application by calling `shutdown` function.
+**t** in `App` function 8 seconds is a default timeout for `Shutdown` function, if Shutdown function will be not closed, context will be canceled aftet this value and will print error to console. **f** - is function for main application code with cancel context inside, `ctx` will be triggered when application got one of close/terminate signals and we can terminate application by calling `shutdown` function

-Callback function `f` in `App` must return pointer to array of interfaces which must contain/implement `Shutdown(ctx context.Context) error` function for correct shutdown.
+Callback function `f` in `App` must return pointer to array of interfaces which must contain/implement `Shutdown(ctx context.Context) error` function for correct shutdown